What Do You Say, Dear?

 What Do You Say, Dear? is a 1958 children's picture book written by Sesyle Joslin and illustrated by Maurice Sendak.
-The book, published by W. R. Scott, is a humorous take on a book about manners.
-The book was a recipient of a 1959 Caldecott Honor for its illustrations.
+The book offers a humorous lesson on manners.
+What Do You Say, Dear? was awarded a 1959 Caldecott Honor for its illustrations.

+The picture book presents a series of unusual, humorous scenarios, such as "you are walking backwards, because sometimes you like to, and you bump into a crocodile."
+The titular line, "What do you say, dear?" appears after each scenario.
+Upon turning the page, readers see a polite phrase that fits the situation, like "Excuse me!".